10up/gutenberg-lessons/lessons/01-overview.md

 Now that we have a handle on what things in the interface are called, let's jump into what blocks are made of.

+## The Tech Stack
+A common point of confusion with the block editor is how React.js fits in.
+Custom blocks that we build are just plain ole' HTML, CSS, and PHP on the front of the website.
+In the admin panel block editor (e.g. when editing a post), everything is written in React.js.
+If you are writing mark up for the front end or styling a block, React.js is not involved.

 ## Block Attributes
 Attributes are the heart of Gutenberg blocks.
 They're how WordPress stores data, and are the common thread between the editor and the frontend.